sambgordon/Bubbles.js/README.md

 List of variables used (so you can search them easily):

-defaults = declares global vars with default settings responsiveHover = Sets responsive hover based on canvas event listener boolean eval Color = Color of bubbles
+defaults = declares global vars with default settings. responsiveHover = Sets responsive hover based on canvas event listener boolean eval.
+Color = Color of bubbles.
-Hide = Whether or not to hide bubbles, expressed as boolean Speed = Falling speed of bubbles windPower = Horizontlal velocity represented by velY Count = Count of bubbles on screen at any time
+Hide = Whether or not to hide bubbles, expressed as boolean.
+Speed = Falling speed of bubbles. windPower = Horizontlal velocity represented by velY.
+Count = Count of bubbles on screen at any time.
-Size = Size of bubbles
+Size = Size of bubbles.
-force = intensity of bubble movement in response to mouse hover
+force = intensity of bubble movement in response to mouse hover.